jaragont/orchestration-workshop/_posts/2024-01-06-asyncio-intro.md

 Why is that?

 On L12, we schedule and run `worker(1, "order milk")`, let's call it `task1`.
-Because of the `await` on L12, the `main()` coroutine is stopped there until `task1` is done executing.
+Because of the `await` on L14, the `main()` coroutine is paused there and yields control until `task1` is done executing.
-Once the `await asyncio.sleep(delay)` on L8 is done, `task1` is resumed, prints its final message to stdout and signals that it's done.
+Once the `await asyncio.sleep(delay)` on L9 is done, `task1` is resumed, prints its final message to stdout and signals that it's done.
-This resumes the next ready coroutine on the event loop which is `main()` and advances the execution to L13.
+This resumes the next ready coroutine on the event loop which is `main()` and advances the execution to L15.

 Again, we schedule and run this task, which `await`s the sleep timer, and once done, `main()` is resumed again, and signals its end.
 As there are no more tasks on the event loop, the program terminates.

 So how do we make these coroutines run concurrently?

-Comment out L12-13 and uncomment L18.
+Comment out L14-15 and uncomment L20.
 Now re-run this file.
 You'll notice that now, the tasks take 2s instead of 3s.
 How does `asyncio.gather()` achieve this?